patelprincy34/Bikesharing/README.md

 * The data provieds enough evidence to show that bikeshare programs are extremely popular in highly populated urban areas where there are very few parking places.
 The program's user base is primarily made up of male subscribers, who provide consistent revenue.
 Although more outreach is needed to recruit female riders, male bikers appear to be a solid market.
 And it appears that the majority of usage occurs between morning and evening commuting periods.
 * Two additional analysis and visualization:
   *  First would be to  perform further analysis to compare weekend trip durations to weekday trip durations.
-  *  Second would be get weather data and look at correlation between weather and bike rides.
+  *  Second would be get crime data and look at correlation between high crime rates and number of female bike users.

 ### Resources
 * Data Source: 201908-citibike-tripdata.csv.zip